rohitpawar-tech/VigilEye/README.md

 ### The Problem
 Driver fatigue is a leading cause of road accidents globally.
 Microsleeps (unintentional moments of zoning out) can last for seconds but have fatal consequences at high speeds.

+### The Solution
+VigilEye continuously monitors the driver's eyes via a standard webcam.
+If the system detects that the eyes have been closed beyond a safe threshold (configurable), it triggers an immediate audible alarm to jolt the driver back to alertness.

+---